 Grown under cover these vibrant and spicily fragrant small-flowered cyclamen generally stay healthy and flower for longer.
 Team with hardy ferns, we used Polystichum polyblepharum, and dwarf late-winter or early-spring bulbs.
 Allow the cyclamen to go dormant in spring and start them off again in summer.

 Deep-pink cyclamen in a terracotta planter with fern and ivy

 Tidy up pelargoniums

-Pelargoniums will waft their rich fragrances into the air as you brush past.
-In mild parts of the UK, they can cope in an unheated greenhouse, but on frosty nights wrap them in a double layer of fleece.
+In mild parts of the UK, pelargoniums can cope in an unheated greenhouse, but on frosty nights wrap them in a double layer of fleece.
 In colder areas, give them a little heat to keep frost at bay.
 Water only sparingly and tidy up any dead leaves and shoots.

 Moving a potted pelargonium into a greenhouse

 Move hardy salads into the greenhouse for leafy pickings through to spring.
 Plant salad plugs into large containers or trays – a depth of 15cm is enough for hardy lettuces, cut-and-come-again salad mixes, mizuna, rocket, land cress, lamb’s lettuce and pak choi.

 Harvesting winter salads growing in a greenhouse pot

 Glossy-leaved, aromatic citrus plants will give your greenhouse the air of a small orangery.
 Lemons are tough plants and can withstand temperatures down to freezing, but they tend to stop growing below 10°C and won’t produce flowers or set fruit while their roots are inactive.
 Stop feeding at low temperatures and water carefully, allowing the surface to dry out in between.